pouchdb-community/worker-pouch/README.md

 * **port**: the port to listen on.
 You should probably use 80 or 443 if you plan on running this in production; most browsers are finicky about other ports.
 8080 may work in Chrome during debugging.
 * **options**: (optional) options object
-  * **remoteUrl**: tells Socket Pouch to act as a proxy for a remote CouchDB at the given URL (rather than creating local PouchDB databases)
+  * **remoteUrl**: tells SocketPouch to act as a proxy for a remote CouchDB at the given URL (rather than creating local PouchDB databases)
   * **pouchCreator**: alternatively, you can supply a custom function that takes a string and returns any PouchDB object however you like.
 (See examples below.)
   * **socketOptions**: (optional) options passed passed verbatim to Engine.io.
 See [their documentation](https://github.com/Automattic/engine.io/#methods) for details.
 * **callback**: (optional) called when the server has started